valsamovich/mysql-5.1.73/README.md

 Start a **mysql** server instance

     $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag
-    $ docker run --name mysql-5.1.73 -e MYSQL_ROOT_PASSWORD=[password] -d vsamov/mysql-5.1.73:latest
+    $ docker run --name mysql-5.1.73 -e MYSQL_ROOT_PASSWORD=[password] -d -p 3306:3306 vsamov/mysql-5.1.73:latest

 ... where some-mysql is the name you want to assign to your container, my-secret-pw is the password to be set for the MySQL root user and tag is the tag specifying the MySQL version you want.
 See the list above for relevant tags.
+If port 3306 is used replace `-p 3306:3306` with `-p 3307:3306`

 Container shell access and viewing **MySQL logs**: